libsidplayfp/VICE-testprogs/CPU/sha/readme.txt

 for both sprite and character DMA, when a page crossing is executed.

-Also tests that the destination address has it's high byte ANDed with A&X regardles of when/whetherthe instruction is interrupted.
+Also tests that the destination address has it's high byte ANDed with A&X regardles of when/whether the instruction is interrupted.

 Each column is one cycle later execution of SHA top two rows are